Tino Caspanello

-Agatino Caspanello (born 1960) is an Italian playwright, theater director, actor and novelist.
-He founded the company Teatro Pubblico Incanto in 1993.
-He has written, performed in, and directed plays in Italy and elsewhere, and in 2003 he earned the Premio Riccione Teatro (Special Jury Prize, 2003) for his play Mari (The sea).
+Agatino "Tino" Caspanello (born 1960) is an Italian playwright, theatre director, actor and novelist.
+He has written, performed in, and directed plays in Italy and elsewhere, and in 2003 he earned the Premio Riccione Teatro (Special Jury Prize, 2003) for his play Mari (The Sea).

+In 1993 Caspanello founded the theatre company Teatro Pubblico Incanto, which has produced many of his plays, including Mari (premiered in 2004), Quadri di una rivoluzione (2015), Niño (2016), Bar Stella (2020), Era ottobre (2023) and Non siamo qui (2023).

 Early life and education

-Caspanello was born in Pagliara, Sicily.
+Caspanello was born in Pagliara, Province of Messina, Sicily.
 He graduated in scenography in 1983 from the Academy of Fine Arts in Perugia.

 Career

-In 1993 Caspanello founded the theatre company Teatro Pubblico Incanto, which has produced many of his plays.
+In 1993 Caspanello founded the theatre company Teatro Pubblico Incanto, which has produced most of his plays.
+In its early years, the company produced adaptations of plays by Rosso di San Secondo, Shakespeare, Pirandello, Wilcock, Albee and others, but soon focused on Caspanello's own plays.

+In 2011, Caspanello and the Teatro Pubblico Incanto first produced the contemporary theatre and art festival, the Pubblico Incanto Artheatre Festival.